Larena: Economy

+Transportation

+The Port of Larena is the main gateway to Siquijor Island as it is the largest port.
+It can accommodate ships up to 1,000 tons.
+Lite Ferries provides service from Larena to Tagbilaran in Bohol, Cebu City, and Plaridel in Misamis Occidental.
+Maayo Shipping provides service from Larena to Liloan in Santander, Cebu and Bato in Samboan, Cebu.

 Education

 One of the remaining bright spots of the town of Larena is the continuous evolution of one of its educational institutions.
 The Larena sub-provincial High School, another landmark, evolved to become the Larena National Vocational School and then the Larena National Vocational College, drawing to its fold a great number of young people from all over the province and neighboring provinces.

 On 3 March 1995, LNVC was converted into a state college now known as Siquijor State College (SSC).
 In 2006, a second campus was named SSC-Lazi campus in the town of Lazi.

+The public schools in the town of Larena are administered by one school district under the Schools Division of Siquijor.